hipc-book/hipc-book.github.io/_practicals/8-cuda_programming.md

 ### Memory Coalescing

-One term you won’t often encounter in CPU programming is *memory coalescing*.
+One term you won't often encounter in CPU programming is *memory coalescing*.
 In CUDA, 32 threads (a warp) typically operate together in unison.
 Frequently, these 32 threads each need to write a 32-bit result to the main GPU memory.
-To minimize the number of memory transactions, it is optimal for memory accesses to be coalesced, ensuring no bank conflicts.
+To minimise the number of memory transactions, it is optimal for memory accesses to be coalesced, ensuring no bank conflicts.

 More details can be found in the [CUDA Programming Guide: Section 5](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#device-memory-accesses).